pfsense/docs/source/dns/rfc2136-dynamic-dns.rst

 ===================

-If the DNS for a domain is directly controlled, RFC2136 Dynamic DNS support may be setup so pfSense can act as a client to it.
+If the DNS for a domain is directly controlled, RFC2136 Dynamic DNS support may be setup so pfSense® software can act as a client to it.
 This How-To will show how to setup BIND to support this feature.

 On the server in named.conf::